ravel-net/ravel-net.github.io/walkthrough.md

     ravel> orch load routing fw

-Orchestration will assign `fw` the highest priority.
+Here, orchestration will assign `fw` the highest priority.
 Priorities are used to manage conflicts in updates proposed by different applications.
 Updates from higher-priority applications will override updates from lower-priority ones.  _Note:_ the `load` command requires a total ordering of applications.
 When running the command a second time, any applications that are not listed in the second `load` call will be unloaded automatically.

 Under orchestration, each application can propose a change.
-To commit a change for mediation, use `orch run`.
+To commit a change and check for conflicts with other running applications, use `orch run`.
 To automatically commit changes, use `orch auto on`.
 To disable, use `orch auto off`.
-For example:
+For example, to propose adding a flow:

     ravel> orch load routing fw
     ravel> rt addflow h1 h2